 Step 8: Obtain a Unique Tax Identification Code (CUIT)

-You may obtain this code by presenting yourself before the Federal Public Revenue Administration (AFIP) with the proof of registration of the company before the Public Registry of Commerce and other required documentation.
+To obtain this code, you need to present yourself in front of the Federal Public Revenue Administration (AFIP) with the required documentation, including proof of company registration before the Public Registry of Commerce.

-Step 9: Complete company incorporation in Argentina by opening a company bank account
+Step 9: Complete Company Incorporation in Argentina by Opening a Bank Account

-At Biz Latin Hub, our team of multilingual company formation specialists has all of the tools necessary to help you get established in Argentina.
+At Biz Latin Hub, our team of multilingual company formation specialists has all of the tools necessary to help you incorporate a company in Argentina.
 With our full suite of back office solutions, including legal, accounting, and recruitment services, we can be your single point of contact to help you enter and operate in Argentina, or any of the other 17 countries around Latin America and the Caribbean where we operate.

 Reach out to us now for personalized assistance or a free quote.